ndianabasi/PaginationHelper.js/README.md

         .offset((page - 1) * per_page)

         // 2.
 Make sure that you get the total.
 If your controller has search functionality,
-        // ensure that you recount the total of the filtered result and store in the `total` constant. const total = await subquery.getCount();
+        // ensure that you recount the total of the filtered result and store in the `total` variable. let total = await subquery.getCount();

         // 3.
 For this use case, calling the `toJSON` function won't work on
-        // the Database query result.The `PaginationHelper` class will internally
+        // the Database query result.
+The `PaginationHelper` class will internally
         // serialise the result to JSON.
         // 4.
 Ensure that you set `custom_build` to `true` when you are
         // querying from the `Database` class.